blakeblackshear/frigate/docs/docs/configuration/semantic_search.md

 ## Configuration

-Semantic search is disabled by default, and must be enabled in your config file before it can be used.
+Semantic Search is disabled by default, and must be enabled in your config file before it can be used.
 Semantic Search is a global configuration setting.

 ```yaml
 semantic_search: